Development Process

 As a product grows the number of teams involved in the development process increases.
 This leads to the need for alignment with an overall product direction and strategy as well as collaboration between teams.
 The Product Teams is responsible for providing direction to the Stream Teams and the Stream Teams are responsible for providing transparency of what they are working on.

-Continuous Discovery
+Continuous Research

 The first step in the development process is to understand the problem that we are trying to solve.
-This is achieved through Continuous Discovery where teams perform generative research to identify the current pain points and unmet needs of customers.
+This is achieved through Continuous Research where teams perform generative research to identify the current pain points and unmet needs of customers.
 The insights uncovered become potential opportunities for the team to pursue.

 Continuous Design